-If you own a 4K TV or a newer HDTV, A/V receiver, soundbar, or home theater in a box, you’ve likely noticed a little symbol on at least one of the HDMI inputs that says “ARC” or “HDMI ARC.”
+If you own a 4K TV or a newer HDTV, A/V receiver, or soundbar, you’ve likely noticed a little symbol on at least one of the HDMI inputs that says “ARC” or “HDMI ARC.”
 But what do these symbols mean?
 Hint: It has nothing to do with the reactor that fueled Iron Man’s suits.

 Rather, ARC stands for audio return channel, a little-understood protocol that started showing up on HDMI-equipped devices a few years ago before evolving into a now-ubiquitous standard.
 The technology is incredibly useful and has the potential to significantly simplify your entertainment system in myriad ways, starting with controlling all your audio from one remote.